Documentation

 Inviting team members

 Go to Settings → Members and click Invite Member.
-Enter their email and choose a role.
+Enter their full name, email, and role.
 Here's how it works:

 • An invitation email is sent to the team member's inbox with a magic link (no password needed)